 When you see homes for sale online in cities like Raleigh and Charlotte, the square footage of a home must be marketed and disclosed as accurately as possible.
 There are other cities where a range is acceptable since determining square footage can be tough to calculate precisely since everyone measures a bit differently.

 What makes measuring the square footage of a house important?

-When buying a home you love, it may not matter to you if the house is 2,000 square feet or 2,500 square feet.
-After all, buying a home is about far more than just square footage; the home’s upgrades and amenities, outdoor space, and neighborhood may be important factors to you as well.
+When buying a home you love, it may not matter if the house is 2,000 square feet or 2,500 square feet.
+After all, buying a home is about far more than just square footage; the home’s upgrades and amenities, outdoor space, and neighborhood may also be important factors to you.

-It is critical to know the square footage of the home you are preparing to purchase, as that number may impact your home’s listing price should you choose to sell it down the line.
-If you prepare to sell the home several years after purchasing it, you may list it for a price that is in line with homes that have sold for 2,500 square feet.
+Knowing the square footage of the home you are preparing to purchase is critical, as that number may impact your home's listing price should you choose to sell it down the line.
+If you prepare to sell the house several years after purchasing it, you may list it for a price that is in line with homes that have sold for 2,500 square feet.

 While this is an extreme scenario, situations such as these have happened in the past – especially in a strong buyer's market when buyers have a wealth of properties on the market to choose from.

 Here's the good news: calculating square footage is relatively easy.
 To calculate the square feet of a room that is rectangular or square, simply multiply the length of the room by the width.
 So, if a room is 10 feet long and 12 feet wide, merely multiply 10 by 12 to get 120 square feet.
 If the room has alcoves, measure those separately and add them to the overall square footage of the room.
 If the 120 square foot room has an alcove measuring 3 x 3, the room will be 129 square feet.